NLTM-NITG/DID/README.md

 - Does not belong to the dialects of Puneri or Marawadi in Marathi Language.
 - Note: Please follow the corresponding Readme.md file for more details.

-### Fine tuning and inference pipeline
+### Fine-tuning and inference pipeline

-> You can use the inference pipeline for [wav2vec2](https://huggingface.co/docs/transformers/en/model_doc/wav2vec2) through this link.
+> You can use the inference pipeline for [wav2vec2](https://huggingface.co/docs/transformers/en/model_doc/wav2vec2) feature extraction through this link.

 1. Please download the model onto your local systeam. place the CSNET, LSTM and U-vec model code into your .py file.
 2. Extract the features using wave2vece facebook model found here.
-3. Pass feaatures through this model and use it.
+3. Pass features through this model and use it.

-For finetuning
->[!WARNING]
->Yet to add the script

 <!-- CONTACT -->